iherbllc/terraform-provider-paralus/README.md

 ## Acceptance Tests

-Acceptance tests (deployed under the /internal/acctest directory) can be run one of two ways
+Acceptance tests (deployed under the /internal/acctest directory) can be run one of two ways.

+*Note:* Some of the tests require certain items already be setup.
+These are as follows:

+- New Project:
+        - name: acctest-donotdelete
+        - description: Project used for acceptance testing
+- New Cluster
+        - project: acctest-donotdelete
+        - name: man-acctest
+        - description: Manually created for acceptance testing
+- New User:
+        - name: acctest-user@example.com
+        - first name: acctest
+        - last name: user
+- New User:
+        - name: acctest-user@example.com
+        - first name: acctest
+        - last name: user

 ### Single Test